hxliu33/fritter-backend/README.md

 **Returns**

 - A success message
+- An object with the updated list of potential fonts

 **Throws**

 - `403` if the user is not logged in
-- `404` if the font is not found in the list of available fonts
+- `404` if the font is empty or not found in the list of available fonts
+- `409` if font to remove is the current font

 #### `PUT /api/font/current` - Update the current font with a new one